 - Cut or Cube the chicken: Start by cutting the chicken breast into thin pieces.

 - Coat the meat: Coat the chicken in cornstarch.
 Use about 1/4 cup cornstarch in a resealable plastic bag, and then shake to coat the chicken evenly.

-- Stir-fry: Once coated, stir-fry for about 3-4 minutes per side until crispy.
+- Stir-fry: Once coated, stir-fry for about 3-4 minutes per side cooking the chicken until crispy.
 Then, remove it from the pan and place on a plate lined with a paper towel

 - Prepare the sauce: In the same pan, add the garlic and ginger, and cook for 30 seconds.
 Next, add the soy sauce, sesame oil, water, and sugar to it, and bring it to a simmer.
 After, add 1.5 to 2 teaspoons of cornstarch combined with 1 tablespoon of cold water.
 Gently stir and bring to boil just until it has the proper thickness.